joakiol/RealEstateSummaryQuality/README.md

     -   **`WSLabelModel.analyse_training_set(latexpath=None)`**

-        Perform analysis of labeling functions based on the data that the label model was trained on.
-Prints coverage, overlap and conflict rates for the labeling functions.
+        Perform analysis of labelling functions based on the data that the label model was trained on.
+Prints coverage, overlap and conflict rates for the labelling functions.

         - **Parameter `latexpath`**  `(str, optional)`: Save analysis to txt file, in latex table format.
 Defaults to None (no saving to file).

     -   **`WSLabelModel.print_estimated_accuracies()`**

-        Print estimated accuracies for the labeling functions, based on the data that the label model was trained on.
+        Print estimated accuracies for the labelling functions, based on the data that the label model was trained on.

     -   **`WSLabelModel.plot_training_labels(name=None)`**